Uber only has itself to blame for London license loss

 “While Uber is free to design its business model, regulators need to ensure that the framework they operate in protects fundamental rights and values, including workers rights… If Uber cannot come up with a business model that, is both innovative and compliant with the law, this may say more about Uber‘s innovation capacity than about the regulator, who is just doing its job.”

-“Not all tech innovations try to thrive regardless of their impact on labour rights, the environment or social inequalities,” she adds.
+“Not all tech innovations try to thrive regardless of their impact on labor rights, the environment or social inequalities,” she adds.
 “In the future, non-civic tech should be as unthinkable as cars without speed limits or belts.”

 There’s yet another irony here: By failing to apply its ride-hailing technology in a socially responsible way Uber has made it more possible for fast-following competitors to elbow in and address those corporate failures — such as by offering a better ‘partnership’ package for drivers.
 Or by finding ways to make London’s more rigorously regulated black cabs more affordable for people to use.